Macdonald polynomials and chromatic quasisymmetric functions: Expansions of Jack polynomials

 \subsection{Schur functions}

-In \cite{gasharov}, Gasharov gives a formula for the Schur expansion of $\chromatic_G(x)$ whenever $G$ is claw-free.
-One can check that all graphs appearing in Theorem \ref{thm:jack-chromatic} are claw-free, so we get a Schur function formula for Jack polynomials.
+In \cite{gasharov}, Gasharov gives a formula for the Schur expansion of $\chromatic_G(x)$ whenever $G$ is the incomparability graph of a (3+1)-free poset.
+One can check that all graphs appearing in Theorem \ref{thm:jack-chromatic} meet this condition, so we get a Schur function formula for Jack polynomials.
 First, we define a new weight function on integral form tableaux.

 To compute $\weight_{\mu}^{(\alpha)}(T)$, we begin with 1 and multiply by \begin{itemize} \item $1+\hook^{(\alpha)}_{\mu}(u)$ if $u$ appears immediately left of $v$ in $T$, and \item $-\hook^{(\alpha)}_{\mu}(u)$ if $u$ appears immediately above $v$ in $T$ \end{itemize} for each $\{u,v\} \in G_{\mu}^{+} \setminus G_{\mu}$.
 In the example depicted in \eqref{integral-tableau}, the pairs $\{u,v\}$ are $\{1,3\}$, $\{2,4\}$, $\{3,5\}$, and $\{4,6\}$.
 Then the weight is